Ad Block Detected!

 image of a queue

-Next we visit all of its neighbouring nodes and enqueue it onto the queue.
+Next, we visit all of its neighboring nodes and enqueue them onto the queue.

 image of a queue